And everybody's in showbiz, it doesn't matter who you are

 - It's important to note that many of the films which these actresses appeared and denounced then as box-office poison were later Vindicated by History.
 For Katharine Hepburn, films like Bringing Up Baby and Sylvia Scarlett were later regarded as among her best performances despite being flops at the time.
+There was also the Double Standard that male actors could suffer a few flops and avoid being labelled box-office poison whereas female stars had a tougher set of expectations, especially for roles that weren't Satellite Character.
 Ingrid Bergman's films with Rossellini were later regarded as her best performances by several critics and it was later released on The Criterion Collection.

 - Kay Francis also appeared on said list after starring in the now classic Lubitsch film ''Trouble in Paradise" and several films with William Powell in the earlier part of the decade.
 While she never developed an iconic status in later years the way the people above did, her work is under a rediscovery of sorts, despite the fact that her biography is titled "I Can't Wait to be Forgotten."

 - Hays and The House Committee of Un-American Activities, who would subsequently be regarded as a black mark on the entire industry.

 - Ingrid Bergman, when her affair with Roberto Rossellini became public.
 She became a persona non grata, and theaters refused to show her films.She also recovered.